green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 One very important note, that serves as a general rule for all usage of the Green Metrics Tool:

 All energy measurements and / or benchmarks on a normal operating system are by nature error prone and uncomparable with different systems.
 Please never compare our values with values on your system.
-Measurements of software can only ever be compared on the exact same system.
+Measurements of software can only be compared on the exact same system.

 Also measurements should never be seen as ground truth, but only as indicator of the order of magnitude.